spack/spack-infrastructure/images/protected-publish/README.md

                         Thread parallelism level
   -w WORKDIR, --workdir WORKDIR
-                        A scratch directory, defaults to a tmp dir -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
+                        A scratch directory, defaults to a tmp dir -v VERSION, --version VERSION
+                        Target layout version to publish (either 2 or 3, defaults to 2) -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
                         Optional list of stacks to exclude
 ```